 Discovery circuit for children

-During the night of the 11-12 December 1602, the Savoyards attacked Geneva by attempting to scale the ramparts using ladders… Children can discover what happened next at the Maison Tavel and the Museum of Art and History, with this fun circuit to be downloaded!
+During the night of the 11-12 December 1602, the Savoyards attacked Geneva by attempting to scale the ramparts using ladders… Children can discover what happened next at the Maison Tavel, with this fun circuit to be downloaded!

 The lost treasure of l’Escalade